RunestoneInteractive/JS4Python/_sources/TheBasics/conditionals.rst

         statement2
         ...

-In Javascript this is written as:
+In JavaScript this is written as:

 ::